d6y/dropblog/README.md

 [Dropbox access token]: https://blogs.dropbox.com/developers/2014/05/generate-an-access-token-for-your-own-account/

 - You need `convert` and `identify` from [Imagemagik] on your path.
-- You'll want a [Dropbox access token].
+- You'll want a [Dropbox access token], and specifically an API token for an App Folder.

 # Linux binary